Philadelphia Tractor Trailer Accident Lawyer

 Contact a Philadelphia Trucking Accident Lawyer

 We offer a free initial consultation for all prospective injury clients.
 To arrange yours, please call one of our offices at 215-673-7733 in Philadelphia or 609-656-0909 in Trenton.
 You can also send us an email, and we will respond promptly.

 It is not uncommon for a truck accident to result in catastrophic injuries and fatalities because commercial trucks are much bigger and weigh more than a typical passenger vehicle.

 In all our years handling truck crashes in Philadelphia and all across Pennsylvania, our best truck accident lawyers in the state from The Law Offices of Greg Prosmushkin, P.C., have noticed that the most serious and traumatic claims from crashes usually involve large trucks.

-With a Philadelphia truck accident attorney by your side, recovering damages will not be confusing or complicated because you can get a free phone consultation and discuss the details of your case.
+With a Philadelphia Truck Accident Lawyer by your side, recovering damages will not be confusing or complicated because you can get a free phone consultation and discuss the details of your case.